juriadams/summoner-cooldowns/README.md

 # Licensing

 This project was initially created by [Jonathan Dolbee](https://github.com/d0lb33/) and is now continued by [4dams](https://github.com/4dams/) with full permission of the original creator.
 The [old repository](https://github.com/d0lb33/TimerTracker) was **not licensed.** </br >

-Also, this project has absolutely nothing to do with League of Legends / Riot Games.
+Also, This project isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.